Penalty notice appeal

 During the hearing:

-- the panel will ask you and the council to present your cases
+- The panel will ask you and the VOA to present your cases.

-- you will be able to ask the council questions
+- You will be able to ask questions.

 We try to make the hearing as informal as we can, and we will try put everyone at ease.
 However, these are judicial proceedings, so there is some formality.